 The Sonoran Desert National Monument features 496,337 acres of Sonoran Desert landscape.
-The Sonoran Desert is the most biologically diverse of the North American deserts, and the monument exemplifies this desert setting.
-The most striking aspect of the plant community within the monument is the extensive saguaro cactus forest.
-The monument contains three distinct mountain ranges, the Maricopa, Sand Tank and Table Top Mountains, as well as the Booth and White Hills, all separated by wide valleys.
-The monument is also home to three congressionally designated wilderness areas, many significant archaeological and historic sites, and remnants of several important historic trails.
+The Sonoran Desert is the most biologically diverse of the North American deserts, and the Monument exemplifies this desert setting.
+The most striking aspect of the plant community within the Monument is the extensive saguaro cactus forest.
+The Monument contains three distinct mountain ranges, the Maricopa, Sand Tank and Table Top Mountains, as well as the Booth and White Hills, all separated by wide valleys.
+It is also home to three congressionally designated wilderness areas, many significant cultural and historic sites, and remnants of several important historic trails.